 The software Quality Assurance role (QA) has traditionally been seen as a person who finds bugs and tries to break things.
 While these tasks are still a big part of the QA’s role, there has been a shift towards a more holistic approach where QAs advocate for the overall quality of delivery — both product and process.

-As a QA, I have found that incorporating “shoulder checks” (some call it “desk checks”) into the agile software development lifecycle seem to significantly help with quality output.
+As a QA, I have found that incorporating “shoulder checks” (some call it “desk checks”, “3 amigos” or “walk-throughs”) into the agile software development lifecycle seem to significantly help with quality output.
 This also shifts the responsibility of quality control to the entire team.
-In no way am I saying every single team or project should do this- this is just simply my learnings and tips for anyone interested.
+In no way am I saying every single team or project should do this- this is just simply my learnings and tips.

 I was working in a digital consultancy firm as a Test Analyst and joined into a large mobile app project that was already almost a year into development.
 It was March 2020, which as you know meant COVID was about to hit Australia.
 A week into onboarding to the project, the entire 12 person internal team was forced to work remotely.
 With so many moving parts and different integrated third parties, I found it quite challenging to understand how everything worked, including the technical details and features built.